 A student is considered absent if they miss one or more classes in a day.
-Whenever possible, if a student absence is anticipated we recommend that the student notify his or her teachers and request the assignments prior to the absence.
+Whenever possible, if a student's absence is anticipated we recommend that the student notify his or her teachers.
 Arizona College Prep is committed to meeting the district's mission and has therefore set a goal of 95% daily attendance rate and developed the following procedures to ensure student attendance.